leonhard-s/auraxium/docs/usage/basic/census.rst

 To generate a URL from a query, run the :meth:`Query.url` method.
 By default, this uses the ``get`` query verb.
 This is the main endpoint used to retrieve data and supports the entire query interface, and will return actual matches for a given query.
 Alternatively, one can specify ``verb='count'`` to instead only return the number of potential matches.
 This is helpful when working with filtered data sets of unknown size, so that pagination or other custom formats can be used to display the requested data.

-Top level queries also support global flags (or `query commands`) that allow enable :meth:`case insensitive<Query.case>` string comparison, :meth:`sorting <Query.sort>` of results, or enable special query modes like :meth:`~Query.distinct`, illustrated below:
+Top level queries also support global flags (or `query commands`) that allow for :meth:`case insensitive<Query.case>` string comparison, :meth:`sorting <Query.sort>` of results, or enable special query modes like :meth:`~Query.distinct`, illustrated below:

 .. code-block:: python3